yugabyte/yugabyte-db/docs/content/latest/architecture/design-goals.md

 ### Multi-row ACID transactions

-YugabyteDB supports multi-row transactions with both `Serializable` and `Snapshot isolation`.
+YugabyteDB supports multi-row transactions with two isolation levels: `Serializable` isolation, and `Snapshot Isolation` (also called "repeatable read").

 - The [YSQL](../../api/ysql/) API supports both `Serializable` and `Snapshot Isolation` (default) using the PostgreSQL isolation level syntax of `SERIALIZABLE` and `REPEATABLE READ` respectively.
 - The [YCQL](../../api/ycql/dml_transaction/) API supports only `Snapshot Isolation` (default) using the `BEGIN TRANSACTION` syntax.